dashorst/wicketinaction.com/_posts/2014/2014-11-25-working-with-background-jobs.markdown

 # The problem

-From time to Wicket users ask questions related to how to deal with background jobs in Wicket.
+From time to time Wicket users ask questions related to how to deal with background jobs in Wicket.
 E.g. "How do I make Application or Session available to a background thread?"
-Or, "How do I deal with showwing some progress information, or allow the user to cancel a backgroung process?".
-We have build a small toy project to illstrate a posible way to do it.
-We hope this small project could help people getting started to roll their own solutions.
+Or, "How do I deal with showing some progress information, or allow the user to cancel a background process?".
+We have build a small toy project to illustrate a possible way to do those things.
+We hope this project could help people get started on rolling their own solutions.

 The complete code of the application can be found at: <a target="_blank" href="https://github.com/reiern70/antilia-bits/tree/master/bgprocess">https://github.com/reiern70/antilia-bits/tree/master/bgprocess</a>.
 Feel free to just grab the code and use it in any way you please.

 # The solution

-We start by defining an interface that represents a Taks. i.e. some lengthy computation to be done in a background non-WEB thread.
+We start by defining an interface that represents a Task. i.e. some lengthy computation to be done in a background non-WEB thread.

+{% highlight java %}
 public interface ITask extends Serializable {

 	void doIt(ExecutionBridge bridge);
 }
+{% endhighlight %}

-the method doIt receives a context/bridge class that it can use to communicate with the WEB layer.
+the method doIt() receives a context/bridge class that can be used to communicate with the WEB layer.

+{% highlight java %}
 public class ExecutionBridge implements Serializable {

 	private String taskName;